shantanugoel/deecubes/README.md

 # Installation

+deecubes is compatibly wit python3 only.
 It's recommended to install deecubes from pypi using pip

 ```
 pip install deecubes